How to Use WordPress: The Guide

 - Finally, we recommend creating a ‘child theme’ and testing any layout and design changes there for safety reasons.
 Making changes to your live site or ‘parent’ theme can negatively impact your traffic levels.

 These tasks may take a little practice.
 However, they’ll soon become second nature as you get more comfortable with WordPress.
+Alternatively, you can check out some of our other time-saving resources.

 Frequently Asked Questions About WordPress (FAQs)